Going through the paper inpatient and outpatient exercises was very useful.

 I really liked the fact that the course gave a really good insight into HES (HES is amazingly complicated!)

 Taught by academics with extensive experience in using HES for a wide range of outputs, this intensive workshop introduces participants to HES data and how to handle, manipulate and begin to analyse these very large datasets using computer software.
 Participants will engage in problem-solving exercises, analysing the information in highly interactive sessions.
 At the end of the course, the participants should understand the complex nature of the HES datasets, understand the importance of approaching HES with a disciplined programming structure and have the tools required to manipulate and re-code data from the raw form to that required for analysis.
+Participants will be provided with Stata codes and artificial datasets that resemble the HES data which they can copy and take away.

 This course includes instruction on how to: